 Student government provides students with the opportunity to contribute to the school by participating in a student government elected by, and representative of, the entire student body.
-The main student government functions are the following but Subject to Change:
+The main student government functions are the following:

-- Helping initiate co-curricular activities and social events for students on a school wide basis. - Collecting and distributing to identified charities monies raised through special fund-raising ventures. - Providing and developing student leadership in all areas of the school community. - Fostering meaningful associations between the school and its larger community.
+- Helping initiate co-curricular activities and social events for students on a school-wide basis. - Collecting and distributing to identified charities monies raised through special fund-raising ventures. - Providing and developing student leadership in all areas of the school community. - Fostering meaningful associations between the school and its larger community.

 Student Government (SG)

 Co-Prime Ministers: Deputy Prime Minister:

-Nicolette Christodoulakis and Aliya Jokhu Amrita Rampersaud
+Jay Chopra & Sadaf Jafarzadeh

-Richardson Athletic Council (RAC)
+Richardson Athletic Council (RAC) Executive Team: To Be Determined

-Executive Team:

-John Christtodoulakis, Nikita Chopra and Trinity Green